 The Grand Bleu de Gascogne, which is also known as the French staghound or Large Blue Gascony hound, is one of the ancient hound breeds in France that dates back to the Middle Ages.
 It is also considered the foundation of today's hound dogs.
 Records suggest that the Grand Bleu de Gascogne is a cross between local scent hounds and the dogs that Phoenician traders brought to France.
 It is also believed that the dog breed's ancestry includes that of the St. Huber hound, evident with its long, folded ears, serious expression, and voice.

-Grand Bleu de Gascogne dogs were bred as a trail hound to hunt large games such as wolf, bear, deer and board.
-In the 16th century, a pack of this dog breed was owned by the King of France, Henry IV.
-In the coming years, the Grand Bleu de Gascogne breed declined in numbers when hunting large games also declined as a popular sport.
+The Grand Bleu de Gascogne dog was bred as a trail hound to hunt large games such as wolf, bear, deer, and board.
+In the sixteenth century, a pack of this dog breed was owned by the King of France, Henry IV.
+Years later, the Grand Bleu de Gascogne breed declined in numbers when hunting large games also declined as a popular sport.

 January 1991 marked the recognition of the Grand Bleu de Gascogne by the United Kennel Club.
 Today, the dog breed remains rare despite fanciers around the world.

 The Grand Bleu de Gascogne is considered by many fanciers as the gold standard when it comes to breeding French hounds.
 It has the typical appearance of a large French hound and is the largest of the scent hound breeds, weighing 80–110 pounds and standing 60–70 centimetres.
 Its head is strong and elongated with one or two wrinkles.
 It also has a long snout and nose with scent receptors that make it an excellent scent hound.
 Ears are droopy and set low on the head, whilst eyes are dark and chestnut-coloured.
 In general, the Grand Bleu de Gascogne has a sombre but sweet and trusting expression.
 As a muscular breed, this dog is indeed a hunter through and through.